QUARRYING AT CARR GREEN

 This walk was photographed in the Spring of 2020 during the Covid lockdown, when not a great amount of water was flowing down the stream.
 I returned in February 2021 after some heavy rain and found that the drain couldn’t cope with all the stream water but the overflow trench was working perfectly.
 At the point where the stream falls into the soak-away ditch, the water sinks underground so quickly that I suspect some old underground quarry workings are taking the water away so quickly.
 The ditch would just fill with water under normal conditions.

-Following the stream along its course, it runs in the valley between new Dick and Carr Green playing fields before entering a boggy area where a variety of march grasses grow in abundance.
+Following the stream along its course, it runs in the valley between New Dick and Carr Green playing fields before entering a boggy area where a variety of march grasses grow in abundance.

 As the ground rises up towards the motorway, we come to the place where the stream flows out of the hillside.
 There are two small water courses that merge below the eastbound carriageway of the M62.
 The water has reached this location by travelling under the motorway through a culvert after beginning its initial journey at Lower Cote, travelling down to the stone water trough opposite the Clough House Inn / Four Sons before emerging here.